frediking/BTC-ALGO30max/README.md

 This project represents a comprehensive exploration of modern machine learning techniques applied to cryptocurrency price prediction, with a strong focus on optimization, robustness, and ensemble methods.
 The combination of traditional gradient boosting methods with deep learning approaches, enhanced by sophisticated hyperparameter tuning, creates a robust prediction framework capable of capturing both linear and non-linear patterns in Bitcoin price movements.

+SORRY FOR THE BAD FILE ORGANIZATION I WILL DO BETTER BUT NOT TODAY.